KOGA: Products

 Koga Miyata started with the use of Japanese components.
 The design and assemblage of the bicycles was done by hand in the Netherlands.

 At first Koga Miyata only produced racing bicycles.
 In 1976 they added a range of randonneurs or touring bicycles, and in 1986 mountain bikes.
 In 1993, after it was acquired by the Atag Cycle Group, Koga Miyata also produced hybrid bicycles.

-Koga now produce a range of e-bikes (bicycles with an electrical assist system), city-bikes and racing road-bikes.
-They have also recently started producing a line of gravel-bikes.

-Additionally, Koga track-bikes have seen some success in the past decade, with the 'Koga Kinsei' frame claiming a gold medal at the UEC European Track Championships.
+Koga now produce a range of e-bikes (bicycles with an electrical assist system), city bikes and road-racing bikes.
+They have also recently started producing a line of gravel bikes.
+Additionally, Koga track bikes have seen some success in the past decade, with the 'Koga Kinsei' frame claiming a gold medal at the UEC European Track Championships.

 Koga bikes are especially known for assembling their bikes by hand, and for "smooth welded" aluminium frames; nearly all Koga bikes have their welds smoothed out before painting.